-The first 100 days in a new leadership role brings both excitement and pressure.
+The first 100 days in a new leadership role bring both excitement and pressure.
 What will you accomplish in the first few months?
-Do you have a plan in place to assess the strengths and weaknesses of your employees, and the company?
+Do you have a plan in place to assess the strengths and weaknesses of your employees and the company?
 How do customers truly feel about your products and services?

 Of course, stepping into a new role brings many challenges.
 Take for example Jay Fulcher, newly appointed CEO of Zenefits.
 His first major decision was laying off 45% of the company’s workforce: “This isn’t how any CEO would choose to spend his first week on the job, but I strongly believe these difficult decisions are essential in setting Zenefits up for success.”

 Bottom line: the first 100 days set you up for the next 100, and the next 1,000, and so on.
 If you’re not making decisions based on data and facts then you risk being unprepared to optimize your success.

 Any new leader wants to accelerate success in their inaugural days.
 To do so, you must learn as much as you can about the company, the competition, the industry, and what issues your company is facing – both internally and externally.

 As one expert instructs, “Spend your first 100 days getting to know your company and getting to know your people by asking questions and listening before making big decisions.
 This will…form the basis of your credibility as you move the company forward.”

 The Boston Consulting Group backs up this assertion.
 Polling a group of 20 top CEOs, BCG asked what they’ve learned in their experience working those first critical months.

 The top answer—“Diagnose first, decide second.”
 To accomplish this, the CEOs recommend a number of steps the executive should take, and among them were these three key strategies: